romainducrocq/wheelcc/README.md

 *__<ins>Reinventing the wheel</ins>__ (idiom): "Waste a great deal of time or effort in creating something that already exists."*
 <!---->
-A small, self-contained C compiler written from scratch in C++ for x86-64 GNU/Linux and MacOS.
+A small, self-contained C compiler written from scratch in C for x86-64 GNU/Linux and MacOS.

 ****

 The wheelcc C compiler supports a large subset of C17 (International Standard ISO/IEC 9899:2018), for which it has it's own built-in preprocessor, frontend, IR, optimization and backend.
-It emits x86-64 AT&T assembly for GNU/Linux and MacOS, which is then assembled with as and linked with ld. wheelcc is written in C++, and builds to a standalone executable + a bash driver.
+It emits x86-64 AT&T assembly for GNU/Linux and MacOS, which is then assembled with as and linked with ld. wheelcc is written in C, depends only on Glibc, POSIX and bash, and builds to a standalone executable + a driver.
+It also builds in C++.

 ## Migrating to C (work in progress)